 Despite recent interest in examining church growth and decline, sociologists have not engaged in research aimed at determining what factors influence congregational doctrine.
 I analyzed factors affecting congregations' likelihood of adopting rules concerning same-sex behavior by testing several hypotheses related to potential influences.
 To do this, I used a nationally representative sample of congregations.
 I found that, in addition to theology and political ideology, church demographics and political developments influence church doctrine.
 These findings demonstrate that despite the existence of a formal church-state separation, congregational policy may not be immune to the influence of external social and political developments.

 Gordon, Demoya R., "Policing Sexuality in America’s Churches: Theological, Congregational, and Political Influences on Regulation of Same-Sex Behavior" (2006).
-Honors Projects.
-Paper 5.
+Sociology Honors Projects.
+5.

 © Copyright is owned by author of this document